 You’ve probably been there: You go for the best, longest run of your life and return home filled with endorphins.
 You eagerly jump into your post-run shower, and as soon as that steamy water hits your body… you scream.
 Nothing ruins a runner’s high like a bad bout of chafing, whether it’s on your underarms, inner thighs, or any number of other very personal places.
-Read on for 10 ways to prevent the dreaded chafe.

-“This goes on silky smooth, and I don’t even limit the use to just running,” says triathlete Emily Daniels.
+- “The Gold Bond Friction Defense goes on silky smooth, and I don’t even limit the use to just running,” says triathlete Emily Daniels.
 “I use it for everyday wear, like when I’m wearing dresses to work in the summer.
 It lasts all day, so it definitely has no trouble on a long run.”

 “I put a piece of KT tape underneath the band of my sports bra,” says ultramarathoner Meg Navatto.
 “As long as it’s there, I don’t experience any chafing.
 Sometimes anti-chafe creams or balms just aren’t enough.”

 The classic petroleum jelly works, as long as you don’t mind getting a little gooey.
-“I swear by a big jar with cocoa butter in it,” says runner Barbara Debler.
+“I swear by a big jar of Vaseline with cocoa butter in it,” says runner Barbara Debler.
 “It smells lovely, too.”

 May your runs be long and your skin chafe-free.